 This program prepares professionals for working in the growing language industry as it relates to a variety of fields-foreign affairs, media, business, law, and especially healthcare delivery.
-The current lack of interpreters and translators has led the U.S. Department of Labor to project a 29 percent increase in employment over the next decade.
+The current lack of interpreters and translators has led the U.S. Department of Labor to project a 18 percent increase in employment over the next decade.
 The program in interpreting and translation studies will not only help meet this demand, but also responds to Wake Forest's "Pro Humanitate" motto, as its graduates will serve underprivileged communities while at the same time contributing to the quality of mainstream healthcare delivery and demonstrating the strong connections between liberal arts education and public service.
 The program offers four MA tracks: Intercultural Services in Healthcare; Teaching of Interpreting; Interpreting and Translation Studies, Spanish-English and Chinese-English.
-For students who are not able or ready to commit to earning an MA degree, but who would like to focus on an area of interest, the program also offers four Graduate Certificates and one postgraduate Certificate in specialized areas.
+For students who are not able or ready to commit to earning an MA degree, but who would like to focus on an area of interest, the program also offers three Graduate Certificates and one postgraduate Certificate in specialized areas.
+Pairing various certificates provides a comprehensive package for students to reach their career goals in a more flexible, customized manner.